taniaortiz0/AD-Corp-Net-Simulation/README.md

 - Created a new rule (Inbound/Outbound) from the Inbound Rules or Outbound Rules
 - Specified the port 53 (UDP)
 - Allow the connection if it is secure
-- For Inbound I selected Domain and Private and Outbound I selected all profiles (Domain, Private, and Public)
+- For Inbound, I selected Domain and Private
+- For Outbound, I selected all profiles (Domain, Private, and Public)
 - I keep everything else as default and created the rules

 ![image](https://github.com/user-attachments/assets/680bfcc9-9128-452e-9d76-2c1092f13659)  ![image](https://github.com/user-attachments/assets/f97714ff-0f03-490e-bec0-05754d70cb36)